adityakakarla/call-to-change/README.md

 ---

-This repo is for call-to-change, the Python library that works with our web app to log LLM calls.
+This repo is for call-to-change, the Python library that works with our web app to log LLM calls with a single line of code.

 ---